muratk5n/thirdwave/en/2021/10/donziger-chevron.md

 <a name='oct2021'/>

-[Recently Donziger] has been sentenced to six months in federal prison for “criminal contempt.”
+[As of Oct, 2021 Donziger] has been sentenced to six months in federal prison for “criminal contempt.”
 On October 1, in a lower Manhattan federal courtroom, Judge Loretta Preska justified imposing the maximum penalty by asserting that Donziger, now 60, had not shown contrition.
 She said, “It seems that only the proverbial two-by-four between the eyes will instill in him any respect for the law.”...

 In May, Preska had found Donziger guilty after a trial without a jury.
 And now Donziger, along with his family and scores of